 Teaching English Volunteer Project in Thailand - Hua Hin

 Inspired to Teach English in Thailand - Hua Hin?
-International Volunteer HQ’s Teaching English project empowers volunteers to assist in schools, community centers and kindergartens in Hua Hin.
+International Volunteer HQ’s Teaching English project empowers volunteers to assist in local primary and secondary schools in Hua Hin.
 Volunteers gain teaching experience while passing on valuable English language skills to students.
 For Thai people, knowing how to speak English helps open doors to employment opportunities in the country’s booming tourism industry.

 - Includes accommodation, meals, airport pick up, orientation and 24/7 support

 Teach English to students who would not otherwise have access to lessons